anselbrandt/raspbian-lite-install-guide/README.md

   - connect to your WiFi network on boot
   - be visible in Finder as an SMB share
-  - allow SSH login at username@raspberry-pi-name.local (default to pi@pi1.local)
+  - allow SSH login at username@raspberry-pi-name.local (I will use pi@pi1.local)

 ### 1. Download Raspbian Lite